12 M Is How Many Feet

 The Rise of Hybrid Measurement Systems

 In many industries, a hybrid approach is becoming increasingly common, where both metric and imperial units are used alongside each other.
 This reflects the reality of a globalized economy where professionals must be comfortable working with both systems.
-Software and tools are being developed to seamlessly convert between units, reducing the risk of errors and streamlining workflows.
+Software and tools are being developed to smoothly convert between units, reducing the risk of errors and streamlining workflows.

-For instance, in the automotive industry, engine displacement might be measured in liters (metric), while horsepower is often expressed in imperial units.
+Take this case: in the automotive industry, engine displacement might be measured in liters (metric), while horsepower is often expressed in imperial units.
 Similarly, in aerospace, altitude is commonly measured in feet, while distances are sometimes expressed in kilometers.

 Digital Tools and Mobile Apps